dodona-edu/dodona-edu.github.io/en/news/2019-04-28-2link2/README.md

 >
 > ### Workshop outline
 >
-> Two teachers who use Dodona in secundary education as support for their programming classes, guide you in an interactive exploration of all aspects of this learning environment.
+> Two teachers who use Dodona in secondary education as support for their programming classes, guide you in an interactive exploration of all aspects of this learning environment.
 Bring your own laptop to this hands-on workshop for the ultimate user experience.
 >
 > At the outset you take the role of a student to see the possibilities of the platform through their eyes.
 In this way, you experience the added value of an **online co-teacher that immediately gives feedback** on solutions that you submit for programming assignments.
 You will soon enough find out that this feedback takes various forms that you can use to **detect and fix bugs in your code**.
 >